mickelson/attract/Readme.md

 **ARTWORK SELECTION ORDER:**

-   * From the artwork path configured for the emulator (if any):
+   * From the artwork paths configured for the emulator (if any) and the previously scraped artworks (if any):

       - [Name].*      (video, i.e. "pacman.mp4")
       - [CloneOf].*   (video, i.e. "puckman.mp4")